Tannakian categories in positive characteristic: Preliminaries and notation

 \begin{rem} Consider tensor categories $\bT_1,\bT_2$ and non-zero algebras $\scR,\scR'\in\Alg\bT_2$ with an algebra morphism $\scR\to\scR'$.
 The composition of any tensor functor $F:\bT_1\to\Mod_{\scR}^{\bT_2}$ with $\scR'\otimes_{\scR}-$ yields, by definition, a tensor functor $\bT_1\to\Mod_{\scR'}^{\bT_2}$. \end{rem}

-\begin{lemma} If $\bT$ admits a fibre functor as in Definition~\ref{DefFibre} then we have the following. \begin{enumerate}[(i)] \item Each object in $\bT$ has finite length. \item There exists a tensor functor $\bT\to\bV'$ for $\bV'$ a semisimple tensor category over $K$, for some field extension $K/\mk$, given by $\bV'=\vecc_K\boxtimes_{\mk}\bV$.\end{enumerate} \end{lemma} \begin{proof} Part (i) is a direct consequence of part (ii) and the fact that fibre functors are faithful, see Lemma~\ref{LemFaith}.
+\begin{lemma} If $\bT$ admits a fibre functor as in Definition~\ref{DefFibre} then we have the following. \begin{enumerate}[(i)] \item Each object in $\bT$ has finite length. \item There exists a tensor functor $\bT\to\bV'$ for $\bV'$ the semisimple tensor category over $K$, for some field extension $K/\mk$, given by $\bV'=\vecc_K\boxtimes_{\mk}\bV$.\end{enumerate} \end{lemma} \begin{proof} Part (i) is a direct consequence of part (ii) and the fact that fibre functors are faithful, see Lemma~\ref{LemFaith}.
 Now we prove part (ii).
 Assume we have a fibre functor $\bT\to\Mod_{\scR}^{\bV}$.
 By Remark~\ref{RemTriv} and Lemmata~\ref{LemMaxId} and~\ref{SimQuoField}, we can replace $\scR$ by a field extension $K/\mk$.
-It follows quickly that $\Mod_{K}^{\bV}\simeq \bV'$. \end{proof}
+It follows quickly that $\Mod_{K}^{\bV}\simeq \Ind\bV'$.
+Since the only dualisable objects in $\Ind\bV'$ are in $\bV'$, the lemma follows. \end{proof}

 \begin{rem}

 In \cite[\S 3.1]{Del02} the condition that $\bV$ be semisimple is not required, but it is assumed that all objects in $\bT$ and $\bV$ have finite length.
 By Lemma~\ref{LemFinLen}(i) we thus find that our notion of fibre functor is a special case of the one {\it loc. cit.}